 If you select the recommended backup option - "Backup system to AOMEI OneKey Recovery Partition", it will create a recovery partition but not specify a drive letter, thus greatly reducing the risk of mistaken deletion.
 Also, it adds a boot option to Windows Boot Manager and specifies a fast key to access it for system recovery.

 To sum up

 Figuring out Windows Server Backup limitations can help you manage this tool better.
 If you are disappointed by all the limitations, you can use the best alternative AOMEI Backupper Server.
-AOMEI Backupper not only overcomes the shortcomings of WSB, but also offers you more advanced functions.
-The System Clone feature will help you get back a working computer immediately in case of system failures.
-Go for AOMEI Backupper Server 30-day free trial right now!
+AOMEI Backupper not only overcomes the shortcomings of WSB but also offers you more advanced functions.
+You can use it to clone hard drive on Server 2016 and create Server 2019 bootable USB.
+Go for AOMEI Backupper right now!